natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Shackleton%20MR.Mk.2.md

 The 15 x 1,000 lb M.C.
 Mk.I loadout is ideal to destroy bases and airfields.
 Only 5 bombs are required to destroy normal bases and 3 to destroy weaker bases.
 A squad of 3 Shackletons is capable of destroying all bases and the airfield without landing on some maps.
 Given that most Air RB maps at its BR consist of respawning bases with a prevalence of attackers, you will rarely be able to drop all 15 bombs on bases without having to wait for at least 1 to respawn.

 Due to the Shackleton's ASW roles, the plane has the peculiar choice of equipping eight RP-3 rockets on the wingtips.
-Due to the large wingspan and the size of the plane, the rockets are woefully inaccurate and are best not to equip it.
+Due to the large wingspan and the size of the plane, the rockets are woefully inaccurate; it is best to not to equip them.

 === Defensive armament ===
 {{Specs-Avia-Defensive}}